August 20, 2013 / Gold-filled Info

 Q: Pertaining to gold filled does the 5% requirement only pertain to GF made in the US?
 What about other countries like China, can they put less and still call it GF? - Julie

-A: In the United States, we are regulated by the FTC which states that GF jewelry must contain 5% gold alloy by weight, therefore, it is illegal to claim that a piece of jewelry is GF which does not meet that percentage.
+A: In the United States, we are regulated by the FTC which states that GF jewelry must contain 5% gold alloy by weight, therefore, it is illegal to claim that a piece is GF if it does not meet that percentage and use heat and pressure bonding.
 The gold layer should be 12 karat or higher and the karatage must be disclosed.
-In China, they are regulated by AQSIQ which is not as strict to the percentage of gold found in gold-filled jewelry.
-If you were to purchase gold-filled jewelry from another country, you should get a certificate from the manufacturer to prove the gold content in the piece.
+In China, they are regulated by AQSIQ which is not as strict to the percentage of gold found in gold-filled.
+If you were to purchase gold-filled from another country, you should get a certificate from the manufacturer to prove the gold content in the piece.
 Also, If you wanted to turn around and sell it here, legally you can not call it gold-filled if it doesn't meet the FTC requirements.
 You should always buy all your gold-filled components from a reputable source to be safe.

 Q: Will stamping a gold-filled blank expose the brass underneath the gold layer?
 I am worried that stamping will start to tarnish. - Lynn